zeiadhabbab/Travel-Planner-App/README.md

 ```
 npm run build-dev
 ```
-you can now check this url to access the project
+you can now check this URL to access the project
 ```
 http://localhost:3000/
 ```